Working with FTP Servers Using Python's ftplib Module

 - /reference/modules/os-module/ — file and directory operations

-- /tutorials/file-io/ — reading and writing files in Python
+- /tutorials/python-fundamentals/file-io/ — reading and writing files in Python